shashank8617/Cloud/cloud watch.md

-# Using AWS Management Console or CLI, create a CloudWatch alarm that triggers when CPU utilization on an EC2 instance exceeds 70% for more than 5 minutes.
-Configure the alarm to send notifications via Amazon SNS.
+# Configure CloudWatch Logs to collect and analyze logs from an EC2 instance running a web server.
+Demonstrate how to search and filter logs, create metric filters, and set up alarms based on specific log events (e.g., errors or warnings).

 ## to setup cloud logs